UniPassID/UniPass-Wallet-Docs/docs/contract/02-key-management.md

     <Image img={thumbnail_2} width="80%" />
 </p>

-Different key types are supported by UniPass Wallet in the contract.

-Externally Owned Accounts (EOA), which we frequently utilize, and contract accounts that comply with the EIP-1271 protocol are supported.

-Email addresses can also be used as keys by UniPass users.
-The smart contract we will implement on the blockchain will be able to verify DKIM to cryptographically validate the user's ownership of an Email.To maintain the confidentiality and security of users' email information, UniPass uses zero-knowledge proof technology during the verification process.
+UniPass Contract supports various types of keys.
+The currently supported key types include the commonly used EOA (Externally Owned Account) address and contract addresses that comply with the EIP-1271 protocol.
+UniPass Contract also allows the use of an email address as a key by verifying the user's ownership of an internet email through DKIM signature verification.
+During this verification process, UniPass utilizes zero-knowledge proof technology to ensure the privacy and security of the user's email information.

-In the future, UniPass Wallet will also support more efficient and concise signature algorithms than secp256k1 (e.g., Schnorr, BLS), post-quantum secure signature algorithms (e.g., Lamport, Winternitz), and so on.
+In the future, UniPass Contract will also consider supporting more efficient and concise signature algorithms compared to secp256k1, such as Schnorr and BLS, as well as post-quantum secure signature algorithms like Lamport and Winternitz.

-## Roles and Weight
+## Roles and Weights of Keys

 <p align="center">
     <Image img={thumbnail_3} width="80%"/>
 </p>

-There are mainly three roles for keys:
+After setting up the key types, we need to assign roles and weights to the keys.
+Currently, there are three main roles:

 :::info 👤 Owner